 Dark, milk and white chocolate are the most common types of chocolate.
 They differ from each other in terms of their cocoa content, for example.
-This refers to the total volume of all cocoa ingredients, i.e. cocoa mass, cocoa powder and cocoa butter.
+This refers to the total volume of all the cocoa ingredients they contain, i.e. cocoa mass, cocoa powder and cocoa butter.

-Chocolate legislation is harmonious across Europe.
-Dark chocolate must contain at least 35% of cocoa, milk chocolate, on the other hand, at least 25%.
+Chocolate legislation is harmonised across Europe.
+Dark chocolate must contain at least 35% of cocoa; milk chocolate, on the other hand, at least 25%.
 Karl Fazer Milk Chocolate, the most popular chocolate in Finland, contains more than 30% cocoa.
 White chocolate does not contain any cocoa mass or powder at all – only cocoa butter.
 This is also the reason for its white colour.

-We are continuously getting new information about chocolate's health effects.
-The more cocoa a chocolate contains, the greater the amount of protective nutrients that are derived from the cocoa fruit.
-The cocoa fruit's protective nutrients include fibre, minerals and flavanols, which are even more abundant in dark chocolate.
-In terms of it nutritional value, it can be compared to nuts and almonds.
-On the other hand, milk chocolate contains many of milk's good ingredients, such as calcium and vitamin B2.
-Regardless of whether you're a friend of dark, milk or white chocolate, you can nevertheless enjoy a reasonable amount of chocolate with a clear conscience.
+We are continuously getting new information about the health effects of chocolate.
+The more cocoa a chocolate contains, the greater the amount of protective nutrients in it that are derived from the cocoa fruit.
+The cocoa fruit's protective nutrients include fibre, minerals and flavanols which are thus more abundant in dark chocolate.
+In terms of nutritional value, it can be compared to nuts and almonds.
+On the other hand, milk chocolate contains many of the good ingredients in milk, such as calcium and vitamin B2.
+Regardless of whether you're a friend of dark, milk or white chocolate, you can always enjoy a reasonable amount of chocolate with a clear conscience.